fleetdm/fleet/handbook/business-operations/README.md

 4. **Decide**: Decide whether to approve this role or to consider it a different time.
 If approving, then:
    - _Create Slack channel:_ Create a private "#hiring-xxxxxx-YYYY" Slack channel (where "xxxxxx" is the job title and YYYY is the current year) for discussion and invite the hiring manager.
    - _Publish opening:_ Approve and merge the pull request.
 The job posting go live within ≤10 minutes.
    - _Reply to requestor:_ Post a comment on the pull request, being sure to include a direct link to their live job description on fleetdm.com.
 (This is the URL where candidates can go to read about the job and apply.
-For example: `fleetdm.com/handbook/company/product-designer`).
-For example:
+For example: `fleetdm.com/handbook/company/product-designer`):
      ```
      The new opening is now live!
 Candidates can apply at fleetdm.com/handbook/company/railway-conductor.
      ```

 > _**Note:** Most columns of the "Equity plan" are updated automatically when "Fleeties" is, based on the unique identifier of each row, like `🧑‍🚀890`.
 (Advisors have their own flavor of unique IDs, such as `🦉755`, which are defined in ["Advisors and investors"](https://docs.google.com/spreadsheets/d/15knBE2-PrQ1Ad-QcIk0mxCN-xFsATKK9hcifqrm0qFQ/edit).)_